The Role of Smart Grid, IoT, and Big Data in Renewable Energy

 With the growing number of smaller power renewable generation plants, the industry faces the necessity to integrate a multitude of additional production points into the infrastructure.
 The traditional approach that relies on the electric system governed by the system operator could not sustain the new paradigm and is being substituted by a smart grid solution to allow for more flexible operation management.

 A smart grid allows for the seamless integration of inconsistent renewable sources and has the ability to distribute and deliver power highly efficiently.
 A significant role in this new approach to energy management is allotted to consumers, who now take an active position in a two-way interaction with utility companies.
 User engagement in consumption control contributes to a more stable, predictable, and efficient grid.
-The Smart Energy Consumer Collaborative confirms end-users’ readiness to shift to a smart grid as 61% showed interest in programs that help save money by using home appliances at different times of the day.
+The Smart Energy Consumer Collaborative survey confirms end-users’ readiness to shift to a smart grid as 61% showed interest in programs that help save money by using home appliances at different times of the day.

 The successful integration of renewable energy into the energy sector will depend on the scale of the smart grid adoption and will be driven by accompanying technologies, such as IoT, smart meters, and big data.